guangying94/Confluence-AzureLanguageStudio-Sample/README.md

 The input can be generated from either custom script, or query Confluence Server database **(NOT RECOMMENDED)**.
 Sample query script is available [here](assets/query.sql).

 The automation can be triggered by Timer, using [Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview).
 Here's a sample flow, using SQL command above.

 ![image](assets/logicapp-flow.png)

+### Considerations
+1. The sample above is for demostration purposes, and is not meant for production use yet.
+2. Strongly encourage to leverage Confluence provided API instead of querying database directly.
+3. This sample is for Confluence Server.
+Similar concept can be applied on Confluence Cloud.
+4. Factor in consideration on complex responses, as Custom Question Answering supports markdown only.
+Content like videos etc shall be reference to external URL.
+5. The sample is based on simple content update routine.
+Do create your own workflow to factor in content creation process, like versioning, updates etc.